Paulinebonnet111/bonnet23_gmd_automatic_tuning_atm_paper/Paper_clean_code/README.md

 Using the sampling selected at step 4-, run an ICON PPE in step 2 and continue the following steps, until a converged version of ICON, according to expert knowledge, is reached.

 ## Licensing
-This code is not under license.
+This code is under the Creative Commons Attribution 4.0 International License (https://creativecommons.org/licenses/by/4.0/legalcode)